Culture Warlords: Reception

 Publishers Weekly called the book a "bracing and wide-ranging look at the internet as a breeding ground for racism and misogyny.
 Readers with a strong stomach for hateful ideology will find plenty of harrowing takeaways."
 Kirkus gave Culture Warlords a starred review and USA Today named it number one in the “hottest new book releases” for the week it was published.

 Writing in The New York Times, Jennifer Szalai said, "One of the marvels of this furious book is how insolent and funny Lavin is."
-In her review for the Boston Globe, Kate Tuttle notes that while other books treat similar material, Lavin's work "feels particularly insightful, perhaps because she understands so deeply both the modern idiom in which these bigots operate today and their historic roots in race science, eugenics, and anti-Semitism."
+In her review for the Boston Globe, Kate Tuttle notes that while other books treat similar material, Lavin's work "feels particularly insightful, perhaps because [he] understands so deeply both the modern idiom in which these bigots operate today and their historic roots in race science, eugenics, and anti-Semitism."

 Time named Culture Warlords one of the 100 must-read books of 2020.